orppst/guide/docs/Observer/Submitting Proposals/index.md

 Server side validation checks currently include:

-* at least one **Observation** added with at least one **Timing Window**
+* at least one **Observation** added
     * which requires at least one **Target** and at least one **Technical Goal**
-* a successfully compiled Justification PDF
+* a successfully compiled **Justification PDF**
+    * which includes having non-empty **Justification** texts

+You _can_ compile an "empty" **Justification PDF** i.e., empty texts, but this will fail the validation check.
+Notice that if your justifications texts are short (< 256 characters) then this check will emit a warning to that effect, as your justification texts should be longer, but it will not fail the check.

-As we develop the server side validation checks this list will grow.
-We expect this list to expand as we put Polaris in to beta-testing.
+As we develop the server side validation checks we expect this list to potentially expand.

 If a **Proposal** doesn't pass the validation checks then you will be presented with the following page for _Step 2_ in the submission process, which lists the problems.